 You’re about to put your body through possibly the toughest challenge ever.
 You’ll wake up the day after bruised, sore and broken.
 People will be asking, “what the hell were you thinking!”
-But you can rest easy knowing you have brightened up someone else’s day, that’s because Tough Mudders do their bit for charity.
-Tough Mudder is partnered with Help for Heroes in the UK and the Wounded Warrior project in the USA.
-But why not do that bit extra and run for your own chosen charity too!
-To help you achieve your target here’s 7 Tough Mudder fundraising tips to get you started.
+But you can rest easy knowing you have brightened up someone else’s day, knowing youv'e done your bit for charity.
+If you are taking on a Tough Mudder for charity, here are our 7 fundraising tips to get you started.

 Plan, plan and plan again